Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Tree indexed Markov processes

-\begin{ex}\textbf{Yule tree.} The so-called Yule tree is a continuous time Galton-Watson tree with a deterministic offspring distribution: each individual of the population gives birth to 2 individuals that is $p_2 =1$ (\ie $p=\delta_2$, the Dirac mass at 2).
-The Yule tree is thus a binary tree, whose edges have independent exponential lengths with mean $1/r$.
-In that case, $W$ is exponential with mean 1 (see \eg \cite{athreyaney} p.
-112).
-We deduce from Lemma \ref{lemmeNt} that, for $t\in \R_+$, Notice that (\ref{exempleYuletree}) is also a consequence of the well-known fact that $N_t$ is geometric with parameter $\expp{-rt}$ (see \eg \cite{harris} p.105). \end{ex}
+which implies the $L^2$ convergence of $\rme^{-r(m-1)t} I_t$ to $0$.
+Besides, the process $(\rme^{-r(m-1)t} I_t, t\ge0)$ is a supermartingale bounded in $L^2$ and hence, the convergence also holds almost surely. \end{pf} \begin{ex}[(Yule tree)] The so-called Yule tree is a continuous time Galton--Watson tree with a deterministic offspring distribution: each individual of the population gives birth to 2 individuals, that is, $p_2 =1$ (i.e., $p=\delta_2$, the Dirac mass at~2).
+The Yule tree is thus a binary tree whose edges have independent exponential lengths with mean $1/r$.
+In that case, $W$ is exponential with mean 1 (see, e.g., \cite{athreyaney}, page 112).
+We deduce from Lemma~\ref{lemmeNt} that, for $t\in\R_+$,

+Notice that (\ref{exempleYuletree}) is also a consequence of the well-known fact that $N_t$ is geometric with parameter $\rme^{-rt}$ (see, e.g., \cite{harris}, page 105). \end{ex}